What is GIS?

 But what is GIS, exactly?
 While the answer may seem straightforward, there is a myriad of uses for this evolving technology.
 The applications multiply every day and will continue to do so as big data grows ever more important to the way the world functions.
 As more and more entities adopt GIS, they’ll need the knowledge and talent to guide its implementation.

-“You want to say it’s mapping on a computer but it’s so much more powerful than that,” said Judith Bock, director of the GIS program at Elmhurst College.
+“You want to say it’s mapping on a computer but it’s so much more powerful than that,” said Judith Bock, director of the GIS program at Elmhurst University.
 “It really is the analytical power to add and combine data in ways that answer questions, solve problems or provide a fresh perspective on the issues of today.”

 A graduate education in GIS can create wide-open career opportunities in both the private and public sector.
 If you’re interested in taking such steps, it’s important to first become familiar with geographic information systems, what they are and how they can be used.

 What are Geographic Information Systems?

 In the most basic sense, geographic information systems are tools that provide context to information beyond a specific physical location.
 They take data and arrange it in a layered, interactive map that can be analyzed for any number of reasons, whether it’s to examine concentrations of mineral resources, plot insurance claims or plan transportation routes.

 “Geographic information systems provide a visual and spatial context that goes beyond the verbal and statistical context,” Bock said.
 “These systems are tools.
 The skills you learn using these tools to manipulate data and analysis help you make better decisions within modern industries.”

 Yet the ideas behind geographic information systems are nothing new.
 Physician John Snow used some of the same concepts to combat a deadly cholera outbreak in 1854 London.
 Snow gathered detailed data on cholera instances and overlaid them on a map.
 Building that connection allowed him to identify the spatial relationships between outbreaks and a water pump suspected to be contaminated.